apache/drill/_docs/performance-tuning/drill-metastore/010-using-drill-metastore.md

 The Metastore is a Beta feature; it is subject to change.
 We encourage you to try it and provide feedback.
 Because the Metastore is in Beta, the SQL commands and Metastore formats may change in the next release.
 {% include startnote.html %}In Drill 1.17, this feature is supported for Parquet tables only and is disabled by default.{% include endnote.html %}

+## Drill Metastore introduction

+One of the main advantages of Drill is schema-on-read.
+But Drill can’t handle some cases with this approach, there are the issues related to schema evolution or ambiguous schema.

+Significant benefits of schema-aware execution:

+ - At Planning time:
+    - Better scope for planning optimizations.
+    - Proper estimation of column widths since types are known, hence more accurate costing.
+    - Graceful early exit if certain data type validations fail.
+ - At Runtime:
+    - `SchemaChange` exceptions avoidance.
+All minor fragments will have a common understanding of the schema.

+Reading the data along with its statistics metadata helps to build more efficient plans and optimize query execution:

+ - Crucial for optimal join planning, 2-phase aggregation vs 1-phase aggregation planning, selectivity estimation of filter conditions, parallelization decisions.

+Taking into account the above points, existing query processing can be improved by:

+ - storing table schema and reusing it;
+ - collecting, storing and reusing table statistics to improve query planning.

+One of the main steps to resolve all these goals is providing the framework for metadata management named hereafter as Drill Metastore.

 ## Enabling Drill Metastore